kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 # Kernel 5: loop unrolling

-Loop unrolling is an optimization technique in which programmers or compilers rewrite a loop as a sequence of repeated, independent statements.
+Loop unrolling is an optimization technique in which developers or compilers rewrite a loop as a sequence of repeated, independent statements.
 The goal is to reduce or eliminate the overhead associated with loop control operations, such as index incrementation and end-of-loop condition checks.
 You can find more details [here](https://en.wikipedia.org/wiki/Loop_unrolling).

 Mark Harris's presentation provides two kernels that perform loop unrolling: Reduction #5 (Unroll The Last Warp) and Reduction #6 (Competely Unrolled).